romanzy313/ts-duplex/README.md

 - Refactoring of method names with lsp is not possible in the current version.
 Proxy client could enable that.
 - The API is more or less final, but I may want to refactor names of functions/type and move exports around before version 1.0
 - This lib really needs a better name
+- Could have import issues if your project does not have `"moduleResolution": "Bundler"` in `tsconfig`.
+Open an issue if it happens!